OPEN SUBMISSIONS CALL

 This task is timely as 2021 marks the quincentennial celebration of the Christianization of the Philippines.
 Five hundred years ago, the first documented Catholic Mass in the Philippines was held on the Easter Sunday of 1521, officiated by Father Pedro Valderrama.
 The Archdiocese of Singapore also celebrates its 200th anniversary in 2021.
 In 1821, then-priest Saint Laurent Marie Joseph Imbert arrived in Singapore, beginning the country’s Catholic outreach.
 Known as one of the Korean Martyrs, he was executed for his faith in the Joseon kingdom.
 Imbert was eventually canonised, and thus named a saint.

 Please limit poetry submissions to 1-7 poems.

 We consider poetry that revolves around the Christian faith.
 This general position is open to interpretation, and may lend itself to any number of themes.
 We do hope for writings that seriously engage with Christian thought, history and practice.

 If necessary, this anthology project will operate on a rolling deadline, until the anthology has found its desired suite of poems.

 We aim to contact contributors with accepted work after we’ve finalized selections.
 Because of our workload, we are unable to send out rejection correspondence.
 Please accept our apologies on this.

 Contributors will receive a complimentary copy of the anthology.
 Whether the anthology will be published as a printed book, e-book or website will be determined at a later date.
-The anthology will have its launch in late 2021, and various authors will be invited to read their poems at this event.
+Published by Squircle Line Press, the anthology will have its launch in late 2021, and various authors will be invited to read their poems at this event.